-Where to find free references for CPT medical coding and ICD 9 codes.
-Here are some online medical coding resources from reputable websites.
+Where to find free references for CPT medical coding and ICD 9 and ICD 10 codes.
+Here are some online medical coding resources from reputable sources.

-These can be especially helpful when you're just trying to do a quick search for a CPT or ICD-9 code.
+These can be especially helpful when you're just trying to do a quick search for a CPT or ICD codes.

 CPT Medical Billing Codes online